EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 Move the [**Visual Studio Code**](https://code.visualstudio.com) *Start Menu* *shortcut* to the `%USERPROFILE%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Development` folder (Create the `Development` folder if it doesn't exits).
 Then delete the folder `%USERPROFILE%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Visual Studio Code` that was created by the installer.

-Execute [**Visual Studio Code**](https://code.visualstudio.com) and on the `Manage` gear menu (on the bottom left of the application screen). select the [`Turn on Setting Sync...` option](https://code.visualstudio.com/docs/editor/settings-sync).
+Execute [**Visual Studio Code**](https://code.visualstudio.com) and to enable the [`Settings Sync`](https://code.visualstudio.com/docs/editor/settings-sync) option, click on te gear menu (on the bottom left of the application screen) and select the [`Setting Sync...`](https://code.visualstudio.com/docs/editor/settings-sync) option.
 When asked to sign in, choose the *GitHub* option and then insert the needed credentials.
 When asked what preferences to sync, select the checkboxes listed next:

 + Settings;
 + Keyboard Shortcuts for each platform;